1966 World Series: Aftermath

 This was the last hurrah for the Dodgers of this era.
 In an eight-year span from 1959 to 1966, they played in four World Series, winning three of them.
 In addition, they finished second twice (once losing in a playoff) and fourth once.
 Sandy Koufax, though arguably at the peak of his career, announced his retirement following the World Series because of the chronic arthritis and bursitis in his pitching elbow.
 In addition, shortstop and 1962 Most Valuable Player Maury Wills was traded to the Pittsburgh Pirates in December.
 Tommy Davis, the 1962 and 1963 NL batting champion, still not fully recovered from a severely broken ankle suffered in 1965, was traded to the New York Mets after the 1966 season.
 Finally, third baseman/utility man Jim Gilliam announced his retirement.
 The Dodgers still had decent pitching, but their offense was among the worst in the majors.
 They finished in eighth place in 1967 and in seventh in 1968, before a new group of young players led the team back into contention in 1969.
 The Dodgers would return to the World Series in 1974, but lost in five games to the Oakland Athletics, becoming the last victim of an Athletics three-peat from 1972 to 1974.
 They also returned to the Fall Classic in 1977 and 1978, but lost both to their archrival in the New York Yankees in six games.
 They would eventually win their next championship in 1981 over the Yankees in six games.

 Meanwhile, Baltimore became the dominant American League team in the late 1960s and most of the 1970s, making the postseason in 1969, 1970, 1971, 1973, 1974, and 1979.
 Injuries slowed the team down in 1967, and they finished second to the eventual World Series champion in the 103-win Detroit Tigers in 1968.
 They would reach the World Series three straight times afterward.
 Their first was in 1969, where they were shockingly upset by the New York Mets in five games.
 Then, they returned the following year, and defeated the Cincinnati Reds in five games for their second championship.
 After that, they returned in 1971, but blew a two-games-to-none series lead and lost to the Pittsburgh Pirates in seven games.

+Orioles' second baseman Davey Johnson later briefly managed the Dodgers from 1999–2000.

+The Dodgers would not successfully defend their championship from a previous until 2025, when they defeated the Toronto Blue Jays in seven games after being two outs away from elimination in Game 7.
+Coincidentally, the Dodgers posted the worst batting average for a champion since the 1966 Orioles team that denied their quest of back-to-back championships 59 years earlier.